FRamalh0/calculator-react/README.md

 ## 🖱️ How to use it

-The user can do simple math calculation (sum, subtraction, multiplication, division, percentage of the current number), by clicking in the correspondend button.
+The user can do some math calculation (sum, subtraction, multiplication, division, percentage of the current number), by clicking in the correspondend button.
 If the user, makes a mistake (missclick an digit for example), he can delete it.
 Or if he wants to do other calculation, he can erase everything.